1. Ada

 The diagnosis is based on the symptoms of the affected person, whether any other people in the family are known to have hemophilia, physical examination and tests for the ability of the blood to clot.
 Blood tests may reveal that the blood takes longer than usual to clot, and low levels or an absence of some of the proteins needed for normal blood clotting.

 Treatment of hemophilia depends on the ability of the blood to clot.
-People whose blood has some ability to clot may receive an injection to improve blood clotting before they have a procedure which may cause bleeding, such as dental work.
-People whose blood has little or no ability to clot alone may need to have regular injection to protect them in case of accidents.
+People whose blood has some ability to clot may receive an injection to improve blood clotting before they have a procedure, which may cause bleeding, such as dental work.
+People whose blood has little or no ability to clot alone may need to have regular injections to protect them in case of accidents.
 Treatment should be carried out by an expert in the field.
-People with hemophilia should wear a medic alert bracelet or carry a ID card with them in case of emergencies.
+People with hemophilia should wear a medical alert bracelet or carry an ID card with them in case of emergencies.

 Preventing injuries is very important to avoid bleeding.
 People with hemophilia might need to receive clotting factors before they have a procedure which can cause bleeding.
 Medications to thin the blood should not be taken.